If you want to improve mobility and function after stroke, it’s important to try a variety of stroke rehabilitation techniques.

 Massed practice of stroke rehabilitation exercises is the best way to improve movement, especially at home.

-By completing high repetition of physical therapy exercises, you can rewire the brain through neuroplasticity.
+By completing high repetitions of physical therapy exercises, you can rewire the brain through neuroplasticity.
 This is how the brain heals itself after stroke and starts to regain functions.

 Repetition is key to activating neuroplasticity.
 This means that if you want to improve arm movement, for example, then you need to practice lots of arm exercises on a consistent basis.
 A popular saying in physical therapy sums this up nicely: “use it to improve it.”